Logiqx/gps-wizard/docs/accuracy/chipsets/README.md

 PMTK500 GNSS FIX CONTROL ACK

-- HAcc: One-sigma estimated Horizontal position accuracy mask at which point a suitable fix is deemed to have been obtained and the receiver may prematurely switch into its minimum power sleep mode. (m)
+- HAcc: 1-sigma estimated Horizontal position accuracy mask at which point a suitable fix is deemed to have been obtained and the receiver may prematurely switch into its minimum power sleep mode. (m)
-- VAcc: One-sigma estimated Vertical position accuracy mask at which point a suitable fix is deemed to have been obtained and the receiver may prematurely switch into its minimum power sleep mode. (m)
+- VAcc: 1-sigma estimated Vertical position accuracy mask at which point a suitable fix is deemed to have been obtained and the receiver may prematurely switch into its minimum power sleep mode. (m)